More and more Australian lives (and dollars) are being saved, thanks to Australia’s growing Pharmaceutical Benefits Scheme (PBS).

 The amount that is covered by the government’s contribution tends to vary, but generally, the patient only pays a maximum co-payment price of $39.50 ($6.40 for concession holders).

 What treatments are more affordable through the PBS?

-Along with helping to cover costs for Hepatitis C treatment, the PBS also subsidises medicine costs for a variety of other conditions that require constant treatment and have significant expense.
-Here are just a few medications that are made significantly cheaper through the PBS2:
+Along with helping to cover costs for Hepatitis C treatment, the PBS also subsidises medicine costs for a variety of other conditions that require constant treatment and have significant expenses.
+Here are just a few medications that are made significantly cheaper through the PBS:2